 If an image you uploaded looks pixelated or small when you view it on the live site either on a desktop or mobile device, it may mean that the image is too small.

 Check the image size by going to the Images library: On the page where the image lives, go to Site Actions and View All Site Content and then click on the Images library.
 Here you'll see all of the images you've uploaded to this subsite.
 Hover over the images to see what their dimentions are.
 We suggest using images that are between 800px to 1600px wide and 72dpi for best results (1600 px wide for full-page-width images).
-See more detailed instructions here.
+See our detailed image uploading instructions.

 If the image size is okay, remove the image from the page and re-insert it following the regular steps and choose a percentage more appropriate for the page.
 See our Image Best Practices guide for more.

-I'm trying to edit a page, but I cant - why?
+I'm trying to edit a page, but I cant :-(

 If you are trying to edit a page, but cannot get to the edit view, you may be experiencing one or more of the following things:

 1. You might not be logged in - Do you see your name in the top right corner of the page and the words Site Actions in the top left?
 If not, you need to log in to SharePoint by clicking Editor Login in the bottom right corner of the page.
-See more here.
+See more about logging in.

-2. You may not have permissions to edit that site or page - If you try logging in, but even after entering your Campus Connect credentials do not see your name in the top right corner of the page and the words Site Actions in the top left corner, you might not have editor permissions.
-Contact your supervisor.
+2. You may not have permissions to edit the site - If you try logging in, but even after entering your Campus Connect credentials do not see your name in the top right corner of the page and the words Site Actions in the top left corner, you might not have editor permissions.
+Contact your supervisor and/or site owner.

 3. The ribbon might be hidden - If you do not see the ribbon, but you do see Site Actions in the top left corner, click on Site Actions and select "Show Ribbon" or click "Edit Page" directly from the Site Actions dropdown menu.

-4. Someone else has the page Checked Out to them - You may not be able to edit a page if someone else has it checked out to them (whether they are currently editing it or just forgot to check the page back in).
+4. Someone else might have the page Checked Out - You may not be able to edit a page if someone else has it checked out (whether they are currently editing it or just forgot to check the page back in).
 The yellow status bar will say "This page is being edited and is checked out to [name]" - you can contact that person and ask them to check it back in when they are done.
-Learn more about what these terms mean here and see instructions for checking in a page here.
+Learn more about what these terms mean on our Terms page and see the instructions for checking in a page.

 I need to use a verticle image on a page, but I don't want it to go full-width at mobile view, what do I do?